Facebook: Watch Out For 'Watch'

 [($0.20/impression) / ($0.0076/view)] ≈ 26 views, 1 impression/26 views ≈ 4%

-we see that approximately 4% (on average, 26 views generate 1 impression) of views result in a successful impression.
+We see that approximately 4% (on average, 26 views generate 1 impression) of views result in a successful impression.
 If we assume that Watch continues at a pace of 200 million views each day and 6 billion views each month, we can expect 72 billion views on the video platform in one year.
 By also assuming that Facebook receives 45% of video advertising revenue, we can estimate Watch’s annual revenue:

 72bil * 0.04 * 0.45 ≈ $1.3bil.